rodneyshupe/Cookbook/Recipes/SoupsAndStews/VeganRamen.rst

    then remove from heat and let sit until mushrooms soften, about 10 minutes.
 Remove and discard kombu if using.
 2. Using a slotted spoon, transfer solids to a blender.
-Add a ladleful or 2 of broth to blender and purée until smooth.
-Stir purée back into broth in pot and bring to a simmer over medium heat.
+Add a ladleful or 2 of broth to blender and puree until smooth.
+Stir puree back into broth in pot and bring to a simmer over medium heat.
 Add butter a piece at a time, whisking to combine after each addition before adding more.
 Stir in soy sauce; season with salt.
 Reduce heat to low and keep warm until